leanupjs/leanup/docs/guide/migration/index.md

 ### Changes

-1. ✨ ESBuild
+1. ✨ Refactoring the @leanup module separation
-2. ✨ Webpack 5
+2. ✨ Maximal Major-Upgrade from all dependencies
-3. ✨ Vite 2
+3. ✨ Remove some not really important dependencies (e.g. `copy-webpack-plugin`, `html-webpack-plugin`, `copy-modules-webpack-plugin`)
-4. ✨ Snowpack 3
+4. ✨ Global CLI installation
-5. ⛔ Aurelia: We will no longer be supported as long as the ticket [#39](https://github.com/leanupjs/leanup/issues/39) is not resolved.
+5. ✨ Webpack 5
-6. ✨ Refactoring the @leanup module separation
+6. ✨ ESBuild
 7. ✨ Much faster stack installation
 8. ✨ Much faster script execution (ESBuild)
+9. ⚽ Vite 2 (experimental)
+10. ⚽ Snowpack 3 (experimental)
-9. ✋ Builds does only contains the SourceCode-Artifacts (no frame stuff, like public-folder and their assets)
+11. ✋ Builds does only contains the SourceCode-Artifacts (no frame material, like public-folder and their assets)
+12. ⛔ We can not longer be supported [Aurelia](https://aurelia.io/) as long as the ticket [#39](https://github.com/leanupjs/leanup/issues/39) is not resolved.

 ### Migrate